Alanna Kennedy: Manchester City

 At the end of August 2021, Kennedy signed a two-year deal with Manchester City, joining national team-mate Hayley Raso.
 On 21 January 2025, Kennedy announced she was leaving the club after 3½ seasons.

 Angel City

 Kennedy signed a one-year deal, plus an option for an extra year, with Angel City FC in the NWSL on 21 January 2025.
 Kennedy made her debut with Angel City on 16 March, in the home-opener against San Diego Wave FC, which finished as a 1–1 draw.
 Kennedy recorded her first assist for Angel City on 9 May, setting up Christen Press' goal in a 2–0 victory against Utah Royals.
 Kennedy scored her first Angel City goal on 9 August, a stoppage-time equaliser to secure a 1–1 draw against San Diego Wave.

+London City Lionesses

 Kennedy returned to the Women's Super League by signing with newly promoted London City Lionesses for the 2025–26 season.
+On 4 September 2026, she was in the opening match of the season against Manchester United ending in a 2-1 win for London City at home.
+Showing tenacity, she set the tone in the first minute of the match with a strike that won LCL their first corner of the season.